If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

-We often ignore or suppress emotions or stay busy with everyday activities in our lives in an unconscious effort to avoid dealing with our feelings.
+We often ignore or suppress emotions or stay busy with everyday activities to avoid dealing with our feelings.

-What’s worse is that the Lizard Brain gets louder as we move closer and closer to taking action towards our dreams.
+What’s worse is that the Lizard Brain gets louder as we move closer and closer to taking action toward our dreams.

 The good news is this: once we become aware, there are many ways that we can successfully combat the paralyzing effects of fear and doubt.

-Then, we can begin to more easily take the necessary actions to move forward towards our true desires – regardless of them.
+Then, we can take action more easily to move forward towards our true desires – regardless of them.